The Post-9/11 GI Bill is a great education benefit that can pay for your college plus give you a monthly cash payment.

-Tuition and Fees - VA pays eligible veteran's tuition & fees payment directly to the school.
+Tuition and Fees - VA pays an eligible veteran's tuition & fees payment directly to the school.
 This payment is not to exceed in-state (resident) tuition at a public Institution of Higher Learning for public schools or a Congressionally mandated amount for private or foreign schools.

 Post-9/11 benefit payments are based on the amount creditable active-duty service each veteran has since Sept.
 10, 2001.
 (See Table Below)

 Monthly Living Stipend - VA will pay you a monthly housing allowance based on the Basic Allowance for Housing (BAH) for an E-5 with dependents.
 This amount is based on the ZIP code of the location of the school you are attending, not your home ZIP code.
 To determine the BAH click here.

 *Servicemembers currently on active duty or their spouses using transferred benefits are not eligible for the Housing Allowance.

 Book and Supply Stipend - VA will pay you an annual book stipend of up to $1,000.
 This stipend will paid at the beginning of each term.
 It is paid proportionately based on the number of credits taken at $41 per credit hour.

 One-Time Relocation Allowance - you can also receive a one-time rural benefit payment of $500.00.
 To qualify you must:

 - Live in a county with 6 persons or less per square mile (as determined by the most recent decennial census) and: